 Here's how the first panel looked before I sewed the strips together:

 Just when I thought I had it right, I'd see something "unbalanced" and move the strips around some more.
 Tall strips needed to be at top and bottom because they'd lose height in the seaming.
 I'd also lose whatever was at the upper, outer edges and I'd have to slice down the center, so best not to have any favorite or tiny pieces in those areas.

-I made two panels, weeks apart, of the same fabrics but in different arrangements.
+I made, weeks apart, two panels of the same fabrics but in different arrangements.
 I was bummed to have only two little pieces of cranberry-background floral for the second panel, but pleased at how quickly and easily it came together.
 Shortish, flattish learning curve.
 Here's the fully sewn second panel:

 I decided to line the panels with handkerchief cotton left over from making a modesty scarf/fichu.
 It didn't add any weight or bulk, and should protect the patchwork from falling apart with use.

 I folded a piece of a newspaper advertising insert in half, trimmed it to the size of the uncut panel, and then drew half an approximate pocket shape.
 Unfolding gave me a symmetrical pattern.
 As you can see in the photo below, it was a bit too square in spots and looked like a hot water bottle (I'm no artist), so I tweaked it a bit and recut.

 Pocket front interior view, with lining, cut out using not-yet-perfected pattern.

 Here's how it looked, still pinned together, after cutting all three layers out.
 Pattern, then back and front "with right sides together," then interlining.